Geetha63/MS-Teams-Scripts/PolicyPackageAssignment/README.md

 # Procedure to run the script

-   To excute `PolicyPackageAssignment` download/copy and paste the script into powershell
+   To excute `PolicyPackageAssignment` download/copy and paste the script into PowerShell

-   Provide the input parameters client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+   Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script

    Please provide the global administrator credentials or Teams administrator credentials to `Connect-microsoftteams`